Your go-to guide to travelling with Coeliac disease or gluten intolerance

 Almost 3 years later and I’m finally feeling human again.
 A large part of this is down to self-help for my anxiety, quitting my job in London and going travelling and doing the FODMAP diet.
 At first I worked out a full A4 page of foods that were causing problems, but now I’m down to just 3; gluten, onions and garlic.
 Travelling was one of the experiences that I feel had the most positive impact on my life and recovery, but it also worsened my anxiety at first as I constantly worried about being ill while travelling and catering for my dietary requirements in different countries.
 I researched every place I went but often found it difficult to find reliable gluten free recommendations, so I decided to record my gluten free travels here to help others with gluten intolerance and coeliac disease.

-As I continue to share my gluten free finds with you, I hope it makes your gluten-free lives and travels easier and worry-free!
+As I continue to share my gluten free finds with you here on my gluten-free friendly blog, I hope it makes your gluten-free lives and travels easier and worry-free!